 So long as at least 20% of the shares of Series E Preferred issued pursuant to the Stock Purchase Agreement dated August 7, 2017 (subject to appropriate adjustments for stock splits and the like) remain outstanding, the Series E Preferred as a class will be entitled to elect one member of the Board of Directors; provided that the holders of record of the shares of Series E Preferred shall be entitled to elect two members of the Board of Directors if the Company consummates the Second Tranche Closing as defined in the Stock Purchase Agreement.
 So long as 4,219,870 shares of Series D Preferred (subject to appropriate adjustments for stock splits and the like) remain outstanding, the Series D Preferred as a class will be entitled to elect one member of the Board of Directors.
-So long as 1,920,000 shares of series C convertible preferred stock (the "Series C Preferred") (subject to appropriate adjustments for stock splits and the like) remain outstanding, the Series C Preferred as a class will be entitled to elect two members of the Board of Directors.
+So long as 1,920,000 shares of series C convertible preferred stock (the "Series C Preferred") (subject to appropriate adjustments for stock splits and the like) remain outstanding, the Series C Preferred") (subject to appropriate adjustments for stock splits and the like) remain outstanding to elect two members of the Board of Directors.